Epictigu/AgeOfPython/README.md

 The performance is heavily restricted by the CPU single core performance.<br>
 It is nowhere near optimized and therefore needs a lot of computing power.<br>
 Tested on a Ryzen 7 5800x.

+Pygame is installed to your python installation via:
+> pip install pygame

+or

+> python -m pip install pygame